This article provides a full glossary of terms used in Voucherify in alphabetical order.

 Go here to learn more about running promotions with Voucherify.

 A process of assigning Voucher to the particular customer.
-Publication can take place in four ways:
+The publication can take place in four ways:

 - via Distribution